sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

 Appropriate safeguards should be in place to ensure that data can be legally transferred between online community moderators/event organizers and the GNOME Foundation.

-Records should be retained for no more than six years after collection or the end of any sanction.
+Records should be retained for no more than six years after collection.
 After this time, they should be put beyond use.
 This means that they must:

  * Not be used to inform decision making or actions
  * Be stored securely
  * Not be passed to external organisations unless legally required to do so
  * Be deleted once it is reasonably expected that it will not be required to be produced in the future

+Records may be retained for longer than six years if a sanction is active or record removal would negatively impact GNOME community safety.

 ## Discussing a report